StrangeBeeCorp/docs/docs/Administration/organization/preview-organizations.md

 # Preview Organizations

-After you login to TheHive application, you can see the list of all organizations on the home page.
+After you login to TheHive application, you can see  all organizations on the Organization List page.

-You can preview the details of a specific organization.
+You can see the details of a specific organization.

 To preview the organization details:

-1. On the home page, click the **Preview** button corresponding to the specific organization name.
+1. On the Organization List page, click the **Preview** button corresponding to the specific organization name.

     <img src="../images/preview-organization-button.png" alt="Preview organization button" width="1000" height="1000"/>